IdentityPython/SATOSA/doc/README.md

 The metadata could be loaded in multiple ways in the table above it's loaded from a static file by using the key "local".
 It's also possible to load read the metadata from a remote URL.
-The final way to load metadata is by using a discovery server, in order to achieve this enter an URL in the "disco_srv".

 **Examples:**